danielnoam/portfolio/content/jams/power-factory/content.md

 ## Overview

 "Power Factory" is a first-person mathematical puzzle game developed in under 48 hours for Kenney Jam 2025 using only Kenney and KayKit assets.
-Players navigate a factory environment, picking up numbered packages and strategically throwing them into power machines (x², x⁴) to create specific target numbers displayed in order windows.
+Players pick up numbered packages and throw them into power machines (x², x⁴) to fulfill required numbers on the order screen.
-With limited packages and tight deadlines, the game challenges players to quickly calculate which mathematical combinations will achieve the required results - like using 4² = 16 or 2³ = 8.

 </div>